ayush9818/Dilliards-Inventory-Management/README.md

   - `data/state_demographics.csv` - Kevin to Write One Line description
   - `data/df_final_sku_store_quarter_noextinfo.csv` - Kevin to Write One Line description

-### Model_Inference_Notebook.ipynb
+### training_data_prep.ipynb
-- **Purpose**: Focuses on applying trained models to new data to make predictions or inferences, essential for evaluating model performance on unseen data.
+- **Purpose**: Used for preparing sampled dataset for training experiments.
+The dataset generated here is use in Modelling_Experiments_Notebook.ipynb
 - **Brief Summary**:
-   - Loads the dataset and the finalized XGBoost model for making inferences.
+  - Loads the feature-engineered dataframe from the file "df_final_sku_store_quarter_v3.csv."
-   - Applies logarithmic transformations to price-related variables such as cost, retail price, and revenue to normalize the distribution.
+  - Applies logarithm transformations to price variables.
-   - Generates dummy variables for categorical features to prepare them for model input.Conducts batch inference on the entire dataset, which contains approximately 6 million rows, to efficiently handle large-scale data.
-   - Creates a dataframe for ROI analysis that assigns baseline revenue to each record, utilizing the previous quarter's revenue as a baseline for each SKU and store combination.
+  - Creates dummy variables for categorical variables as needed.
+  - Samples 400,000 rows from the dataset.
+  - Splits the data into an 80% training set and a 20% validation set.
 - **Data Used**:
-  - `data/df_final_sku_store_quarter_v2.csv` - final dataframe which contain sku and store level information with engineered features and target values
+   - `data/df_final_sku_store_quarter_v3.csv` - sampled dataset containing 400k rows with 320k training samples and 80k validation samples

 ### Modelling_Experiments_Notebook.ipynb